easyt0re/piecewiseLinearModel/README.md

 - distinguish joint torque and motor torque (the modeling of gear ratio)
 - increase the dimension of the case (more complex wall)

+# 20210112
+to rest my suspicions, I regenerated all QTs with a longer initialization delay. minStiff plot was like the new traj plot, only with less differences. thus, the "separation" among data points is not that clear anymore. avgStiff plot was kind of like the old traj plot, where MOP didn’t really have a clear win over SOP. and again, with the ratio combined, MOP won. however, some data points are again off the chart, making the plot hard to draw. it should also be noted that for the new traj, SOP hand had almost all 0 ratios. but for this long traj, it had about the same ratios as MOP. whether this is caused by the longer delay or the changes in pp scripts is unknown.
+I hope it's for the first one.

+overall, I feel like over-processing the data from time to time. we had a hypothesis before everything but that hypothesis had a logical outcome. to reach a not-so-surprising conclusion,
+I tend to play with things, manipulate them. a guide is good, so that I shouldn't be terribly wrong, but sometimes I also feel like I'm biased.

+## misc
+- *traj2sNewLong.mat* is generated with 0.5 s delay in the front
+- to do that, *genMultiTrajs.m*, *disturbInit.m*, *userHandInit.m* were changed to 0.5 s instead of 0.1 s, only on Xinhai's PC
+- however, there was also *userHandInitFcn.m* but it was not changed.
+I forgot. whether this affects the results I don’t know.
+- maybe it's a good thing to collect these things in one place. pass the params around is always a problem for me. rewrite.

+# 20210110
+happy b day
+## updated *checkTrackError.m*
+now the script can display the position error in all 3 directions.
+I didn’t spot any real problems with the data. it seems to be doing ok. maybe the delay for initialization is a bit short.
+0.1 s is barely enough for stabilization.

+the reported "many ratios for SOP are zero" seems to be true. it seems to have a hard time getting back to the surface.
+OL is oscillating and borderline stable. the behavior for SOP is definitely more desirable but I don’t have a good metrics to capture that. ideally, it should be some kind of zero-crossing metrics. or something that can tell that something is oscillating. however, I think that's like too specific. it's like you cannot find anything else that's good.

+for QT 6, I'll just leave as it's off the chart.
+I don’t think it's that interesting and worth looking into it.

+## maybe a big question
+I think the real/big question here is that we are actually using a controller designed for certain control plant to control something that's slightly different. this seems to be in general what control is dealing with. but on top of that, we are using interpolation. the interpolated controller is not guaranteed stable or anything. some results from the controllers show that it's slowly growing.
+I'm not sure if that eventually turn into instability but that's not really converging.
+I guess that's kind of the reason behind not using gain scheduling and things. there's always a catch.

+# 20210106
+now that I reran the whole simulation, it is confirmed that I did mess up with the trajs and they were wrong. with the new trajs, the results are actually better, meaning MOP shows an obvious improvement than SOP.

+## added *tryViolinPlotNew.m* for new trajs
+instead of changing the old one, this new script was added. the plots are more or less the same, only minor details were changed.

+the good news is this time the MOP is significantly better than SOP. the bad news is some of the discussions I struggled to find before are not valid anymore. there are again a few things I don’t know how to explain.
+I was always worried that I was "over-fitting" the results. but I guess the way I do this is correct,
+I see the results first,
+and then I try to find something in the data that can explain this.

+a few new things might be wrong, so potentially there could still be bugs. the force model QT 6 has some weird behavior. currently it's omitted in the figure. it seems that QT 6 and 14 are really a pair and they are on the y axis. for the hand model, SOP is kinda better than MOP along QT 10.
+I can probably explain this using the ratio but why really. the ratio for SOP for the last 8 QTs are all zeros. that's also something I don’t understand. with the previous run, the results are basically identical. now, it doesn't have that good mirroring effect anymore.

+I'm writing this because I've already go through my results and discussion sections to put in the new results. b/c there could be bugs, I feel like I should check first before scratching my head to find some weird ways to explain what I'm having right now.
+I think my next thing would be checking the tracking error.

 # 20201229
 might be the last entry of 2020. just might.
 ## there's something wrong with the fakeDIP